WE ARE REOPENED AND READY FOR YOUR VISIT!

 We are proud that more and more San Mateo County and Silicon Valley businesses are taking the "Reopened & Ready" pledge, with more joining daily.
 See the full list of participating businesses below.

-When visiting San Mateo County and Silicon Valley, we ask that all visitors please follow the same health and safety guidelines that our local residents are following (as mandated by state & county officials):
+When visiting San Mateo County, we ask that all visitors please follow the same health and safety guidelines that our local residents are following (as mandated by state & county officials):

-- Wear a face-covering inside all indoor public spaces, public transportation, workplaces, and other locations as mandated by the California Department of Public Health.
+- Wear a face-covering inside all indoor public spaces, public transportation, workplaces, and other locations.

 - Practice social distancing, allowing six feet of space between you and others (household members excluded).